-The Audit Committee (the "Committee") is established by the board of directors (the "Board of Directors") of Canadian Energy Services & Technology Corp. (the "Corporation"), primarily for the purpose of overseeing the accounting and financial reporting processes of the Corporation and the reviews and audits of the financial statements of the Corporation.
+The Audit and Governance Committee (the "Committee") is established by the board of directors (the "Board of Directors") of Canadian Energy Services & Technology Corp. (the "Corporation"), for the purpose of: (i) overseeing the accounting and financial reporting processes of the Corporation including the reviews and audits of the financial statements of the Corporation; and (ii) maintaining and enhancing the Corporation's corporate governance practices, including identifying and recommending qualified individuals in respect of the Board of Directors.

-The Audit Committee shall assist the Board of Directors in fulfilling its oversight responsibilities by monitoring, among other things:
+The Audit and Governance Committee shall assist the Board of Directors in fulfilling its oversight responsibilities by monitoring, among other things:

-- (a) the quality and integrity of the financial statements and related disclosure of the Corporation; - (b) compliance by the Corporation with legal and regulatory requirements that could have a material effect upon the financial position of the Corporation which are not subject to the oversight of another committee of the Board of Directors or the Board of Directors as a whole; - (c) the independent auditor's qualifications and independence; and - (d) performance of the Corporation's independent auditor.
+- (a) the quality and integrity of the financial statements and related disclosure of the Corporation; - (b) compliance by the Corporation with legal and regulatory requirements that could have a material effect upon the financial position of the Corporation which are not subject to the oversight of another committee of the Board of Directors or the Board of Directors as a whole; - (c) the independent auditor's qualifications and independence; - (d) the performance of the Corporation's independent auditor; and - (e) the performance of the Board of Directors, individual members of the Board of Directors, committees and the Chair of the Board of Directors.